What is the Labor Force?

 According to the International Labor Organization, a nation’s civil labor force refers to all individuals in a nation that meet the following criteria:

-- Are at aged between 16 to 64 years old
+- Are at ages between 16 to 64 years old

 - Are not serving in the nation’s military